-- 1 28-ounce can san marzano tomatoes crushed lightly with your hand or wooden spoon
+- 28 ounce can san marzano tomatoes crushed lightly with your hand or wooden spoon

 - 2 cups low-sodium chicken broth or stock

-- In a large dutch oven, add the olive oil and heat over medium high heat.
-Add the carrots, onions, garlic and 1/2 teaspoon kosher salt and stir to combine.
-Saute the vegetables until the carrots are softened and the onions start to take on a translucent look, about 8-10 minutes.
+- In a large dutch oven, add the olive oil and heat over medium heat.
+Add the carrots, onions and kosher salt and stir to combine.
+Sweat the vegetables until the carrots are softened and the onions start to take on a translucent look, about 8-10 minutes.

-- Add the tomatoes, chicken broth, basil, red pepper flakes and sugar.
-With a wooden spoon crush the tomatoes to break them apart.
+- Add the tomatoes, chicken broth and basil.
 Heat to boiling, then reduce heat to a low simmer and place the lid on the pot loosely so that the steam can escape.
 Simmer for 20 minutes.

-- Remove from heat.
-Working in batches, transfer the soup to a blender and puree until smooth.
+- Working in batches, transfer the soup to a blender and puree until smooth.
 Transfer the pureed tomato soup back to the dutch oven (but do not heat on the stove).

 - Add the vermouth and stir well to combine.

 - Stir in the cream,, parmesan cheese and cooked orzo pasta.
 Check the seasoning and adjust as necessary.